ghoefer/Volonte/Presentation/README.md

 ## Instructions

 These instructions will get you a copy of the project up and running on your local machine.
-Go to the Volonte/Presentation folder and select "index.html" file.
+Go to the Volonte/Presentation folder and download or clone it.
+You can easily run the index.html file on your local hard drive.